kmrollins/MSDS6306-CaseStudy1/CaseStudy1.md

 #### 2. Merge beer and breweries data

-To fully take advantage of the two datasets, we can merge them into one composite dataset.
+To fully take advantage of the two datasets, we merge them into one composite dataset.
 They can be combined because each beer is brewed at, or at least associated with, a particular brewery.

 ```r